TheSurlyGent/discordbot/README.md

    ```
    $ pip install discord
    ```
 6. Set the TOKEN from discord in the virtual environment.
+(Optional if your TOKEN is added directly to the code)

    Windows:
    ```